ndiego/wordpress-university-workshop/steps/step-3/readme.md

 	}
 },
 ```
-8. Update the button element border `radius` setting to use the new custom small variable `--wp--custom--border-radius--small`.
+8. Update the global button element border `radius` setting to use the new custom small variable `var(--wp--custom--border-radius--small)`.
 9. Add custom button element styles to the Search block.
 ```json
 "core/search": {